 When a slug is attacked by a predator it will contract its body to make it a smaller target.
 The mucus that covers a slug’s body doesn’t taste very nice and is slippery, so this is why you will often see birds wiping slugs on the grass before they eat them.

-The Netted or Grey Field slug (Deroceras reticulatum) is normally a light brown colour with a chain of darker veins and blotches, it can grow to between 3cm and 5cm in length when extended.
-It is a pest on agricultural land as it feeds mostly on seeds and plants above ground, and is a major threat to cereal crops.
+The Grey Field Slug (Deroceras reticulatum), a pest on agricultural land as it feeds mostly on seeds and plants above ground, and is a major threat to cereal crops.

-The Common Garden slug (Arion distinctus/ Arion horntensis) is brown in colour and can grow to 3cm when mature.
-This species is a major pest of potatoes and attacks both leaf and root crop.
+The Brown Soil Slug (Arion distinctus), a major pest of potatoes and attacks both leaf and root crop.

-The Common Keeled slug (Tandonia budapestensis) is black or grey in colour and can grow up to 6cm when mature.
-This species of slug will feed on newly drilled seeds underground and will badly affect crops such as potatoes.
-As it spends most of its time underground it is very hard to control.
+The Budapest Keeled Slug (Tandonia budapestensis), will feed on newly drilled seeds underground and will badly affect crops such as potatoes.
+As it spends most of its time underground it can prove very difficult to control.

-The Large Red slug and Black slug (Arion ater) is either orange-red or black in colour and can reach a size of 12cm in length.
-This species of slug will eat seedlings on agricultural land in spring, but it is much less damaging than the other pest species.
+The Large Black slug (Arion ater), will eat seedlings on agricultural land in spring, but it is much less damaging than the other pest species.